sul-dlss/mods_display/README.md

       end
     end

+### Ignore!

+In certain cases an application may need to explicitly remove a portion of the MODS metadata from the display (Contact being a prime example).
+You can accomplish this by using the ignore! option.

+    class MyController
+      include ModsDisplay::ControllerExtension

+      configure_mods_display do
+        contact do
+          ignore!
+        end
+      end
+    end

 ### Delimiter

 The delimiter configuration option accepts a string which will be used to delimit multiple multiple values within a single label.